 This list contains information on the greatest painters of all time, ranked from best to worst by user votes.
 History's greatest painters come in many forms.
 Some famous painters are impressionists while other painters are surrealists.
 Many of the top painters of all time have been inspired by a variety of classic religious imagery and biblical verses.

 Claude Monet has inspired many art fans with his beautiful Water Lilies.
-More modern artists including Jackson Pollock, Georgia O'Keeffe, and Roy Lichtenstein are also featured on this famous painter list.
+More modern artists including Jackson Pollock, Georgia O'Keeffe, and Roy Lichtenstein are also featured on this famous painters list.

 Which artist do you think is the greatest painter of all time?
-Give your favorites a thumbs up and share your favorite works in the comments section.
+Vote your favorites to the top.

 Michelangelo di Lodovico Buonarroti Simoni, commonly known as Michelangelo, was an Italian sculptor, painter, architect, poet, and engineer of the High Renaissance who exerted an unparalleled influence on the development of Western art.
 Considered the greatest living artist in his lifetime, he has since been held as one of the greatest artists of all time.
 Despite making few forays beyond the arts, his versatility in the disciplines he took up was of such a high order that he is often considered a contender for the title of the archetypal Renaissance man, along with his fellow Italian Leonardo da Vinci.
 A number of his works in painting, sculpture, and architecture rank among the most famous ...more on Wikipedia